DavidAni44/Personal-Projects/README.md

 # Personal-Projects
-A repository of personal projects I am currently or have worked on
+A repository of personal projects I am currently or have worked on (Also some little games and apps I use to practice)